LittleBoGeek/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document object model.
+It's a representation of an HTML page.

 2. What is an event?
+Any time a user interacts with a page, such as with a mouse click, a hover, a double click, or mouseout ect..

 3. What is an event listener?
+Something set up on am element that waits for a specific interaction from the user to give a specific response, for exampe text changing color after its been clicked on or hovered over.

 4. Why would we convert a NodeList into an Array?
+Improves the way that we can interact with it.
+For example makes it possible to use for each.

 5. What is a component?
+Essentially a reusable chunk of code.

 ### Git Set up